-Title: SOCIOLOGY (ELECTIVE CREDIT ONLY)
+Title: SOCIOLOGY (ELECTIVE CREDIT ONLY) TT765 Length: One Semester

-Prerequisite: Sophomore standing Sociology is an elective course that studies human society and social behavior.
+Sociology is an elective course that studies human society and social behavior.

 The way that we view the world comes from what we learn in our everyday activities.
 This course deals with the social atmosphere that helps to make us who we are and how we behave.
 Sociology will cover topics such as culture, violence, deviance, social control, socialization and personality, group behavior, social class and social institutions.
 The key component of this course is the study of ourselves and the society that influences our behavior.
+This course can be used to count towards APS for Social Studies track.